Romathonat/vulgaireDevEntries/OCCInterface/OCCInterface.md

 used travis CI on heroku, and some bash to make it properly works.

 ## Going further
-In fact, 90% of the developement is generic, and can be used to make this application works with every REST API you want !
+In fact, 90% of the developement is generic, and can be used to make this application works with every REST API you want!

 It is a really cool tool to documentate you api, by puting sample/playground links to show simply how you API works to your user.
 Swagger is a reference in this domain, but here we have some interesting functionalities swagger does not have : playground links, sample links, markdown redaction, simplicity of use, cross resources browsing, a beautiful look.

 This project is open-sourced, so do not hesitate to contribute (give advices, report bug or make pull requests)!